Chii1-chips/Chii1-chips/README.md

 ## The do's, the not's the yadada..

-- I am a minor (in the rages of 13-15.)
+- I am a minor (in the ranges of 13-15.)
 So please be wary.
 I do not mind older friends, but if you are over 18+, then respectfully, keep the tone friendly .

 ## I am a sensitive person, and someone with trauma.
 I may get triggered easily by sucidal jokes.
 Sucide is a very heavy topic, and if you, or your friends talk about it, i may just leave the game entirely or space without warning.
 I am doing this for my mental.
 I am, also clingy to people when I share personal information to!.